 The DJI Mavic 2 Zoom also highlights Super Resolution, which is based on capturing 9 shots with the 48mm telephoto lens.

 The purpose of the gimbal is to keep your camera at the same angle regardless of the movement of the drone by using calibrated and often remotely controlled electric motors.
 This is the fascinating drone technology that we have in UAVs.

-Therefore, it is very important to have a gimbal on your drone if you plan to take high-quality aerial photos, videos, or 3D images.
+Therefore, having a gimbal on your drone is very important if you plan to take high-quality aerial photos, videos, or 3D images.
 Also, it is important to properly balance the lens in the gimbal to make the most of the video stabilization.

 The advantage of purchasing a camera gimbal through the manufacturer of your drone is that you are going to get support for your device as well as a lot of easy-to-find documentation on how to use and maintain your gimbal.
 Most drones today have built-in gimbals on their drones.

 19) Creating 3D Maps With Sensors

 3D mapping, also known as photogrammetry, is the science of calculating distances from photographs.
 The result of photogrammetry software is usually a 3D map, 3D image, or 3D model of some real-world object or piece of land.

 LiDAR Technology has proven to be effective in providing accurate aerial photography and uses fast laser pulses to create a 3D model.
 LiDAR is great solution when you need to get high-resolution displays of the earth’s surface.

 Drones that use Time-of-Flight (ToF), appeared on the market in 2016.
 Those cameras use LiDAR sensors to perform a variety of functions such as object scanning, obstacle avoidance, confined space navigation object tracking, height measurement, 3D shooting, etc.